Compton scattering: Inverse Compton scattering

 Inverse Compton scattering is important in astrophysics.
 In X-ray astronomy, the accretion disk surrounding a black hole is presumed to produce a thermal spectrum.
 The lower energy photons produced from this spectrum are scattered to higher energies by relativistic electrons in the surrounding corona.
-This is surmised to cause the power law component in the X-ray spectra (0.2–10 keV) of accreting black holes.
+This phenomenon is called relativistic reflection and is surmised to cause the power law component in the X-ray spectra (0.2–10 keV) of accreting black holes.

 The effect is also observed when photons from the cosmic microwave background (CMB) move through the hot gas surrounding a galaxy cluster.
 The CMB photons are scattered to higher energies by the electrons in this gas, resulting in the Sunyaev–Zel'dovich effect.
 Observations of the Sunyaev–Zel'dovich effect provide a nearly redshift-independent means of detecting galaxy clusters.

 Some synchrotron radiation facilities scatter laser light off the stored electron beam.

 This Compton backscattering produces high energy photons in the MeV to GeV range subsequently used for nuclear physics experiments.